 The elegant five-room property is a hidden gem perched high above the valley floor and is the only accommodations in the Stags Leap District.
 Accessible only to registered guests by way of a steep gated drive, it is the ultimate wine country sanctuary for those seeking privacy with the tailored service of a personal concierge.

-Designed by Howard Backen, no two rooms at Poetry Inn are alike, and each room offers sweeping views of the Napa Valley.
+Designed by renowned architect Howard Backen, no two rooms at Poetry Inn are alike, and each room offers sweeping views of the Napa Valley.
 All rooms are appointed with a king sized bed, a wood-burning fireplace and luxury Italian linens.
 Rooms feature hand-hewn wood floors, original artwork and private balconies.
 These balconies face west, making sunset a spectacular time to relax and unwind.
 Bathrooms are spacious and built of Beauharnais rose limestone and Palladiana Marmo Giallo Reale marble.
 Each has lounging furniture, dual vanities, a large soaking tub and both indoor and outdoor showers with rain showerheads.
 The romantic nature of the rooms has fostered many return visits and several marriage proposals.

 Poetry Inn’s treatment room is one of the most tranquil and intimate spaces in all of wine country.
 Therapists can be arranged for massages, facials and a host of other treatments.